Aching for Apocalypse

 ...That first year I tried hard to say her name then sat silent.
 Rocks in my mouth.
 So much styrofoam tea.
 Cheap chocolate biscuits wept in my hands.
 I stared and stared at the circle of shoes: other parents’ feet.
 Couldn’t bare to meet their eyes.
 When invited to share I shook and shook.
 Head, hands, everything.
 At night I woke screaming, saltwater burn up my throat...

-Alice Robinson earned a Bachelor of Creative Arts at The University of Melbourne and a PhD in Creative Writing at Victoria University, where she was awarded the Vice Chancellor's Award for Research.
+Alice earned a Bachelor of Creative Arts at The University of Melbourne in 2004 and a PhD in Creative Writing at Victoria University in 2012, where she was awarded the Vice Chancellor's Peak Award for Research and Research Training.

 Get in touch

 Alice is an experienced public speaker.
-She has appeared at literary festivals including The Emerging Writers Festival, Melbourne Writers Festival, Bendigo Writers Festival, Clunes Booktown Festival, Coal Creek Literary Festival and Latrobe Literary Festival.
+She has appeared at literary festivals including Adelaide Writers Week, Melbourne Writers Festival and Brisbane Writers Festival, among others.

-Alice has also developed a lively, passionate and informed creative writing teaching practice over the last ten years.
-She is available to deliver workshops for all levels in a range of contexts, including at your school, institution, library or for your writing group.
+Alice has developed a lively, passionate and informed creative writing teaching practice over the last ten+ years.
+She is available to deliver workshops for all levels at your school, institution, library, or for your writing group.

-Reading Anchor Point or The Glad Shout in your book group and want to connect with Alice?
+Reading Anchor Point or The Glad Shout for your book group?
+Get in touch!